Skip to main content

 1. Traditional manuscript submission enables access to all qualified subscribers and purchasers via IEEE Xplore.
 No open access (OA) payment is required.

+2. Open access (author-pays OA) manuscript submission at the rate of US$2,495 per article, as of 1 January 2024.
 The OA option, if selected, enables unrestricted public access to the article via IEEE Xplore.
 The OA option is offered to the author at the time the manuscript is accepted.
 If selected, the OA fee must be paid before the article is published in the journal.
 If you have unusual circumstances about this, please contact the Editor-in-Chief.

 The IEEE peer review standard of excellence is applied consistently to all submissions.
 All accepted articles are included in the print issue mailed to subscribers.